Which Mexican Mayan ruins are best for you to visit?

 Should I go to Tulum ruins, Ek Balam, Coba or Chichen Itza?

-- Coba is a favorite site to visit because it is shaded in the jungle and the opportunity to bike between the pyramids is cool.
+these are a favorite site to visit because it is shaded in the jungle and the opportunity to bike between the pyramids is cool.
 You also can climb the steep steps of the tallest pyramid there.
-Entrance is 64 pesos and parking is 40 pesos.
+Entrance is 64 pesos and parking is 50 pesos.
 Renting the bikes is extra.
 It is possible to do it yourself by bus but there is very limited options so make sure you know the times.
 From Cancun this makes for a full day with a tour and there is usually a stop somewhere else, either a cenote or Tulum.
-From Playa you can driver here and do a half day adventure or make a day of it with a stop at a cenote or in Tulum.
+From Playa Del Carmen you can driver here and do a half day adventure or make a day of it with a stop at a cenote or in Tulum.

-Lesser known Mayan ruins in the Riviera Maya and beyond
+Lesser known Mexican Mayan ruins in the area

 Muyil Mayan ruins

 - Muyil ruins is a small site just south of Tulum.
 Very few tourist come here because Tulum ruins suck in most tourist because the amazing views off the cliffs and the name it has for itself.
 What this site is good for is a quiet walk among a semi shaded area and a nice trail out to the lagoon in the back.
 Entrance to the trail is 50 pesos extra.
 Make sure you climb the lookout tower and make it all the way out to the lagoon.
 Entrance is about 54 pesos now and parking is free.
 If you have been to Tulum and Coba and have a car this makes for a nice half day trip with a stop in Tulum for something to eat.

 - Xelha ruins are often confused with the Xelha Snorkel Park.
 In fact these ruins are close to the park.
 These Mayan ruins are not visited often because there is not a large pyramid.
 But that does not mean you should just skip them.
 There are murals here to see a cenote.
 The area is peaceful and will take about 45 minutes to see.